matbun/rl-lecture/README.md

 pasting this in the search bar of your browser: `http://localhost:8888/`

 The Dockerfile is meant to generate a Docker image to be used as a notebook server in CERN's KubeFlow (pretty much a JupyterLab image).
+However, you won't need it.